Cretezy/Noderize/docs/docs/configuration-noderize.md

 The `entry` field may be an array of multiple files.
 To use an external entry file, prefix it with `~`.

-You can also add the `polyfill` field for each bundle.
-When set to `true`, ``@babel/polyfill` (the Babel polyfill) will be appended to your entries.
-This will increase your file size dramatically.

 If bundles are not set and only using the `typescript` [`language`](#languages), the default bundle entry is set to `index.ts`.

 ### `static`